NikolajSchlej/zola-coderush.me/content/2025-06-12-hydroph0bia-part2.md

 ![Hydroph0bia logo](../hydroph0bia-part2/hp2_logo.png)

-This post will again be about a vulnerability I dubbed Hydroph0bia (as a pun on Insyde H2O) aka CVE-2025-4275 or INSYDE-SA-2025002.
+This post will once again be about a vulnerability I dubbed Hydroph0bia (as a pun on Insyde H2O) aka CVE-2025-4275 or INSYDE-SA-2025002.
 This part is about pivoting from just a SecureBoot bypass into arbitrary code execution during firmware update and taking over the DXE volume.

 # Intro
-If you don't understand WTF is happening here, please read [part 1](../hydroph0bia-part1) first.
+If you don't understand the heck is happening here, please read [part 1](../hydroph0bia-part1) first.
 Already did?
 Nice, let's continue.

-Previously we learned that setting _SecureFlashSetupMode_ and _SecureFlashCertData_ variables with our custom certificate (in EFI_SIGNATURE_LIST format described in UEFI specification) makes _BdsDxe_ to trust objects that we signed as if they come from Insyde themselves.
+Previously we learned that setting _SecureFlashSetupMode_ and _SecureFlashCertData_ variables with our custom certificate (in [EFI_SIGNATURE_LIST format](https://uefi.org/specs/UEFI/2.11/32_Secure_Boot_and_Driver_Signing.html#efi-signature-data)) makes _BdsDxe_ to trust executables that we signed as if they come from Insyde themselves.

-This automatically means that we can run even in boot modes where nothing but Insyde 1st-party code could be running, and impersonate the firmware updater application, but instead of updating anything, we can insert arbitrary modification to the parts of the firmware that are not covered by either Intel BootGuard (or similar AMD tech) or Insyde FlashDeviceMap hashing.
-Since UEFITool NE A70, FDM parsing is natively supported, so before trying the attack on your firmware, check out if you can modify the DXE volume, or have to resort to other option.
+This automatically means that we can run even in boot modes where nothing but Insyde 1st-party code could be running and impersonate the firmware updater application, but instead of updating anything we can insert arbitrary modifications to the parts of the firmware that are not covered by either Intel BootGuard (or similar AMD technology) or Insyde FlashDeviceMap hashing.
+Since UEFITool NE A70 FDM parsing is natively supported, so before trying the attack on your firmware you can check out DXE volume can be modified or you'll have to resort to other exploitation options.

 Good (Lenovo IdeaPad 5 Pro 16IAH7):
 ![DXE volume is covered by FDM hashing on Lenovo laptop](../hydroph0bia-part2/hp2_covered.png)